dotnetcore/CAP/docs/content/user-guide/en/cap/idempotence.md

 obj.UpdatePeriod(message.NewPeriod);
 ```

-You can use the `INSERT ON DUPLICATE KEY UPDATE` provided by the database to easily done.
+You can use `INSERT ON DUPLICATE KEY UPDATE` provided by the database to achieve this easily.

-### Explicitly handling redeliveries
+### Explicitly Handling Redeliveries

-Another way of making message processing idempotent, is to simply track IDs of processed messages explicitly, and then make your code handle a redelivery.
+Another way to make message processing idempotent is to explicitly track IDs of processed messages and then handle redeliveries in your code.

-Assuming that you are keeping track of message IDs by using an `IMessageTracker` that uses the same transactional data store as the rest of your work, your code might look somewhat like this:
+Assuming you track message IDs using an `IMessageTracker` that uses the same transactional data store as the rest of your work, your code might look like this:

 ```c#
 readonly IMessageTracker _messageTracker;